What Is It Like Living With Schizophrenia? Understanding Mental Illness

 In addition, a diagnostic provider usually must rule out schizoaffective disorder and bipolar disorder as causes of symptoms.
 Individuals diagnosed with autism spectrum disorder (ASD) generally must show psychotic symptoms in adulthood to be diagnosed with schizophrenia.

-Daily functioning challenges with schizophrenia
+Daily functioning challenges when living with schizophrenia

 Functional challenges are typically a part of the diagnostic criteria for schizophrenia.
 Some people who are currently in treatment for schizophrenia or who are not in an active phase or psychotic episode may not experience as many challenges in these areas.